 For other reports, contact Hillsborough police online anytime or at 919-296-9500 between 8 a.m. and 5 p.m.
 Monday-Friday.
 Call 911 for emergencies or if neither option is available.
 Police will follow up on any violation reports.

-Phase 2 of the reopening plan allows more businesses to be open.
-Businesses should see the documents below for additional reopening guidance.
+Businesses should see the documents below and the Orange County restrictions section above for additional reopening guidance.